These employee motivation techniques are the key to boosting team and business performance.

 Feedback - both positive and performance improving - is vital to continuous improvement and done well it motivates and inspires people to continually move toward using more of their potential.

 Feedback needs to be timely, specific and presented in such a way that the individual is clear about what behaviors or skills they need to modify (or continue using) in order to improve performance.
-If providing performance enhancing feedback isn't a strength for you, then download the ebook "Influence Your Way To Success"
+If providing performance enhancing feedback isn't a strength for you, then access the training "Successful Feedbck"

 Assigning people to specific tasks and duties that play to their strengths is one of the best employee motivation techniques.
 Research has shown, more than anything, people who are able to make use of their strengths on a regular basis while at work are more likely to work in teams that perform at higher levels.